 If John Heath served as doctor-in-attendance at Xerces’ birth, Dr. Remington assumed the role of godfather, facilitating the sensible growth of the group in every way.
 Much of the early development of Xerces occurred at Yale over the next few years, including the first annual meeting in 1974.
 Attendance by eminent entomologists Miriam Rothschild and Alexander B. Klots helped lend stature and credence to the young, relatively unknown association.
 Over three years, Jo and I shuttled between Boston and New Haven.
 Our first secretary, Joan DeWind, inveigled pro bono legal assistance for incorporation from her husband Bill’s firm.
 A board of Directors was assembled, Roger Pasquier took firm control of the treasury, and Atala and Wings, the journal and newsletter, were launched.
 (Atala is no longer published, but Wings has evolved into a full-color magazine.)

 Thus was Xerces born.
 Many devoted people have helped in its upbringing.
-Now, with the Society as a full-fledged conservation organization, we can look back on nearly fifty years of conservation success.
+Now, with the Society as a full-fledged conservation organization, we can look back on fifty years of conservation success.
 Rare species have been protected, and their habitats secured.
-Our library of publicatins has expanded to encompass hundreds of fact sheets, guidelines, and books.
+The library of publications has expanded to encompass hundreds of fact sheets, brochures, conservation guides, and books.
 Tens of thousands of people have attended training courses and workshops or helped with community-science projects.
-Hundreds of thousands of acres of new habitat have been created on farms and in parks, and thousands of gardeners are welcoming bees and butterflies to their yards.
+Millions of acres of new habitat have been created or enhanced on farms and in parks, in nature areas and roadsides.
+Dozens of pesticide bans have been introduced.
+Bee Better Certified products are found on grocery store shelves.
+Hundreds of communities have committed to protecting pollinators through Bee City USA and Bee Campus USA.
+And thousands of gardeners have taken the Pollinator Protection Pledge and are welcoming bees and butterflies to their yards.
 But there is far more to be done.
 Conserving the diversity of invertebrates is, after all, the biggest job in the world.